What You Need to Know Before You Go to Zion Zion National Park is one of America’s most drama ..Read more

 Zion National Park Best Canyoneering and Climbing

 With a countless number of canyons and cliffs, the Zion National Park area is a favorite destination for those looking to try canyoneering and climbing.
 Both sports require appropriate gear and attire.
 Whether you are a seasoned climber or newbie canyoneer, many prefer to take a guided tour from the local experts to learn the basics or gain insider’s knowledge.
-Plus, when you go with an outfitter like Zion Rock and Mountain Guides, you don’t have to worry about obtaining a permit or purchasing gear.
+Plus, when you go with an outfitter, you don’t have to worry about obtaining a permit or purchasing gear.
 Another bonus is you receive the do’s and dont’s of these favorite spots.
 Outfitters cannot guide trips inside the National Park, but there are so many spectacular canyons and cliffs outside the Park boundaries that they really don’t need to!

 Learn more about the difference between canyoneering and rock climbing, hidden gems in Zion and all the Zion information you need from our podcast with Zion experts!